Click on your state to learn if payday loans are legal or prohibited and the state law that applies.

 Georgia prohibits payday loans under racketeering laws.
 New York and New Jersey prohibit payday lending through criminal usury statutes, limiting loans to 25 percent and 30 percent annual interest, respectively.
 Arkansas’s state constitution caps loan rates at 17 percent annual interest.

 After permitting high-cost payday loans, New Hampshire capped payday loan rates at 36 percent annual interest in 2009.
 Montana voters passed a ballot initiative in 2010 to cap loan rates at 36 percent annual interest, effective in 2011.
+Colorado voters passed a similar ballot measure capping rates at 36% in 2018.
 South Dakota voters approved a ballot initiative in 2016 by a 75 percent vote to cap rates for payday, car title and installment loans at 36 percent annual interest.
 Arizona voters rejected a payday loan ballot initiative in 2008, leading to sunset of the authorizing law in 2010.
 North Carolina tried payday lending for a few years, then let the authorizing law expire after loans were found to trap borrowers in debt.
 The states of Connecticut, Maryland, Massachusetts, Pennsylvania, Vermont, and West Virginia never authorized payday loans.
 The District of Columbia repealed its payday law.

 Three States Permit Lower-Cost Payday Lending

 Small loans secured by access to the borrower’s bank account are authorized in three states at lower than typical rates.
 Maine caps interest at 30 percent but permits tiered fees that result in up to 261 percent annual rates for a two-week $250 loan.
-Oregon permits a one-month minimum term payday loan at 36 percent interest lus a $10 per $100 borrowed initial loan fees.
+Oregon permits a one-month minimum term payday loan at 36 percent interest less a $10 per $100 borrowed initial loan fees.
 As a result, a $250 one-month loan costs 154 percent annual interest for the initial loan, and 36 percent for any subsequent loans.
-Colorado amended its payday loan law in 2010 to set a minimum six-month term for loans based on checks held by the lender.
-A Colorado payday loan may include charges of 45 percent per annum interest, a monthly maintenance fee of 7.5 percent per month after the first month, and a tiered system of finance charges, with 20 percent for the first $300 borrower and an additional 7.5 percent for amounts from $301 to $500.
-Loans can be prepaid at any time with a rebate of unearned fees, repaid in installments, or repaid in one lump sum.
+New Mexico took steps to limit extremely high-cost lending by instituting an APR cap of 175% while also extending the minimum loan time to 120 days.
+These loans also require four payments spread out across the loan period instead of a single payment at the end.

 Thirty-two states either enacted legislation authorizing payday loans, failed to close loopholes exploited by the industry to make high-cost loans, or deregulated small loan interest rate caps.